 If a rating service like this became available, and it was as convenient as the image above suggests, I could envision a lot of people submitting reviews like this.
 What kind of impact might that have upon Google’s local search or reviews if providing ratings became so easy?

 How likely would it be that merchants would put barcodes on receipts that could be used in a manner like this?
 The patent tells us that this method of rating could apply to products, stores, and services but doesn’t provide an example of someone taking a picture of a barcode on something like a package or book.
-It’s likely that is covered under this patent filing though.
+That is likely covered under this patent filing though.

-Would you use a rating system like this?
+Would you use an online ratings system like this?

-Added November 16, 2010 – See Google’s Announcement of Hotpot (Discover Yours: Local recommendations powered by you and your friends), an online review system that allows you to share your reviews with friends.
-The rating form used in the system looks very similar to the one from the screenshot from the patent above.
+Added November 16, 2010, – See Google’s Announcement of Hotpot (Discover Yours: Local recommendations powered by you and your friends), an online review system that allows you to share your reviews with friends.
+The online ratings form used in the system looks very similar to the one from the screenshot from the patent above.